 Global mobility extends much further into the personal lives of employees

-Adapting to DE&I principles to consider the personal aspects of an assignment
+Adapting to DE&I principles in conderstaion of the personal aspects of an assignment

 One unique aspect of global mobility compared to general HR policy is that an assignment or a transfer goes beyond the traditional employer/employee business relationship.
 Global mobility extends much further into the personal lives of employees, sometimes in profound ways.
 A global mobility opportunity affects the employee’s life as well as that of their family.
 This involves considerations about housing needs, partner career opportunities, children’s education, living away from friends, family, and community, the political/social environment of the new location, and other factors.